bipinKrishnan/ml-recipe-book/_build/html/_sources/image_segmentation.md

 ### Testing the model

 Now, it's time to test the model and see the segmented outputs.
-For now, let's take some examples from the evaluation set:
+For now, let's take some example from the evaluation set:

 ```python
 idx = 24